-Cuenca may be Ecuador's 3rd largest city, however, with just 450,000 people, it's far smaller than either Quito or Guayaquil and much more relaxed.
+Cuenca is Ecuador's 3rd largest city; however, with just 450,000 people, it's far smaller than either Quito or Guayaquil and much more relaxed.

 Getting There & Away

 Cuenca's Aeropuerto Mariscal Lamar is located in the northeast part of the city and is serviced daily by flights from Quito and Guayaquil.

 A taxi ride to the city center is $2.

 Cuenca's bus station, Terminal Terrestre, is located a few minutes' walk west of the airport.
 Likewise, a taxi to the center costs about $2.